Neuwied (electoral district): Members

 The constituency was first represented by Franz-Josef Wuermeling of the Christian Democratic Union (CDU) from 1949 to 1969.
 He was succeeded by fellow CDU member Walter Hallstein for a single term before the constituency was won by Klaus Immer of the Social Democratic Party (SPD).
 Heinz Schwarz regained it for the CDU after one term in 1976, and was representative until 1990.
 Ulrich Schmalz of the CDU served from 1990 to 1998.
 Ludwig Eich of the SPD was elected in 1998 and served a single term before being succeeded by fellow SPD member Sabine Bätzing until 2005.
 Erwin Rüddel of the CDU was elected in 2009, and re-elected in 2013, 2017, and 2021.
+Ellen Demuth retained the seat for the CDU in 2025.